PATRICK TAYLOR COTTAGE

 Visit the oldest surviving dwelling in Western Australia and experience how our early settlers lived.

-Travel back in time to the oldest surviving dwelling in Western Australia and discover the lifestyle of the early settlers.
+Explore the oldest surviving dwelling in Western Australia and discover the rich history and heritage of early settlers.

-Patrick Taylor's Cottage is the oldest surviving dwelling in Western Australia, having been built by the Morley Brothers in 1832 when the town was a military outpost and originally was set on a 240 acre block (97 ha).
+Patrick Taylor Cottage is the oldest surviving dwelling in Western Australia, offering a remarkable window into colonial life in the 1830s.
+Built in 1832 by the Morley Brothers when Albany was still a military outpost, the cottage originally stood on a vast 240 acre (97 ha) block of land near the harbour.

 EARLY SETTLER